 How energy efficient are washing machines?

-What is the difference between a free-standing and an integrated washing machines?
+What is the difference between a free standing and an integrated washing machine?

 Money saving features